adrian154/blog/blogposts/tls.md

         <th>Server</th>
     </tr>
     <tr>
-        <td>Hello, here are the cipher suites I support, as well as a public key I have generated for this session.</td><td></td>
+        <td class="client-says">Hello, here are the cipher suites I support, as well as a public key I have generated for this session.</td><td></td>
     </tr>
     <tr>
-        <td></td><td>Let's use <...> as the cipher suite for this connection.
+        <td></td><td class="server-says">Let's use <...> as the cipher suite for this connection.
 Here is the public key I have generated for this session.
 We can now calculate a shared secret value.</td>
     </tr>
     <tr>
-        <td></td><td>Here is my certificate.
+        <td></td><td class="server-says">Here is my certificate.
 It is signed by R3, which is signed by ISRG Root X1 (which is hopefully in your trusted certificates list).
 In addition, here is a digital signature of the public key I sent earlier, which you can verify using the public key contained within my certificate.</td>
     </tr>
     <tr>
-        <td>Your certificate appears valid, and so does the signature of your public key.
+        <td class="client-says">Your certificate appears valid, and so does the signature of your public key.
 I can now send you sensitive data encrypted using the shared secret we established earlier via Diffie-Hellman key exchange.</td><td></td>
     </tr>
 </table>